You are viewing the documentation for Blueriq 17. Documentation for other versions is available in our documentation directory.

 Limitations

-• The current implementation is limited to one Access Token Provider per Blueriq Runtime, so all of your OAuth2 enabled Rest Service Calls will use the same scheme.
+• The current implementation is limited to one Access Token Provider per Blueriq Runtime, so all of your OAuth2 enabled Rest Service Calls will use the same implementation of the Access Token Provider.

-• The current implementation does not support the grant type password.
-We only tested the client_credentials grant type.
+• The default implementation only supports the client_credentials grant type.